Sunday, November 30, 2025

 Samantha began choreographing dance solo works in 2021 and has presented in festivals across Turtle Island.
 Some include the Matriarchs Uprising Festival, Sharing the Stage with The National Ballet of Canada, Dance Made in Canada, SummerWorks, and Weesageechak Begins to Dance.
 Samantha premiered her first ensemble dance work naⱡa at Citadel Spring Mix in Toronto, and later presented the work in Vancouver at the Matriarchs Uprising Festival.

-She has performed in dance works by Indigenous choreographers Santee Smith, Alejandro Ronceria, and Jera Wolfe.
+She has performed in dance works by Santee Smith, Alejandro Ronceria, Jera Wolfe, and Raven Spirit Dance.
 She is currently on faculty at The Centre for Indigenous Theatre, and an Artistic Associate with O.Dela Arts.

 Christine Friday, Mentor